kuzfix/LightSoakFW-STM/README.md

 - ***getnoise*** - Evaluates the noise on input channels (voltage current or both) as RMS and SNR ratio.
 Evaluated on maximum possible number of buffered samples (2000).

 - ***setledcurr*** - Sets LED current.
 This is temperature compensated to a reference temperature of 25 C. Actual led current might differ due to this, but the light output will be constant for a given current at any LED temperature.
 (Max current is 1.5 A, allowing for temperature compensation even a bit less.
 Practical resolution is about 1% or 15 mA (compared to theoretical 1/4096 or 0.37 mA))
-Warning: The system does NOT keep correcting LED current to compensate for temperature - it could interfere with timing of other commands.
-Instead periodically schedule the same command when there is enough time to do so.
+Warning: The system keeps correcting LED current to compensate for temperature if the schedule allows it - only if there is at least 10ms before the next measurement in the schedule to be performed.

 - ***setledillum*** - Sets illumination in unit of Sun.
 Temperature compensated.
 Calibration should be done with *calibillum* as a point of LED current and illumination measured by external equipment.
 This should be configured for every test and is not persistent across reboots.
-Warning: The system does NOT keep correcting LED current to compensate for temperature - it could interfere with timing of other commands.
-Instead periodically schedule the same command when there is enough time to do so.
+Warning: The system keeps correcting LED current to compensate for temperature if the schedule allows it - only if there is at least 10ms before the next measurement in the schedule to be performed.

 - ***calibillum*** - Calibrates the relation between LED current and illumination.
 Relation is assumed to be linear.
 Calibrate at the illumination that will be used during the test for best accuracy.
 Not persistent across reboots.
 Parameters:
 	- *-illum*: illumination, unit: [sun]